GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

   SharedArrayBuffer will arrive in Android Chrome 88.
 It will only be available to pages that are cross-origin isolated.
 Starting in Desktop Chrome 92 it will also only be available to cross-origin isolated pages.
-You can register for an origin trial to retain the current behavior until Desktop Chrome 103.
+You can register for an origin trial to retain the current behavior until Desktop Chrome 106.
 origin_trial:
   url: /origintrials/#/view_trial/303992974847508481
 date: 2021-01-18
-updated: 2021-12-21
+updated: 2022-05-13
 hero: image/CZmpGM8Eo1dFe0KNhEO9SGO8Ok23/tWnZEOnNmBeFcZxuR9Dx.jpg
 alt: A collection of padlocks.
 ---

 {% Aside %}

-**Update, October 2021**
+**Update, May 2022**

-To secure more time to introduce ways to relax the requirement to enable cross-origin isolation, we've decided to postpone the restriction on `SharedArrayBuffer` on desktop described in this article to Chrome 103 (originally Chrome 96).
+To secure more time to introduce ways to relax the requirement to enable cross-origin isolation, we've decided to postpone the restriction on `SharedArrayBuffer` on desktop described in this article to Chrome 106 (originally Chrome 103).
 You might need to update the token.

 {% endAside %}